DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 ![WallsSetup](Images/WallsSetup.JPG)

 To destroy a bullet when it hits something we need to detect a collision on the bullet.
 Create a new script and name it "BulletDestroy" or similar.\
-We are going to use the built in function from Unity called ["OnTriggerEnter2D"](https://docs.unity3d.com/ScriptReference/Collider2D.OnTriggerEnter2D.html) for this.
+We are going to use the built-in function from Unity called ["OnTriggerEnter2D"](https://docs.unity3d.com/ScriptReference/Collider2D.OnTriggerEnter2D.html) for this.
 This will be called automatically when our bullet collides with something.

 ```csharp
 public class BulletDestroy : MonoBehaviour {